Operation Pike: Revival against Germany

-After the attack on the USSR by Germany with its Operation Barbarossa in June 1941, Operation Pike was revived as a contingency plan to be invoked if German forces occupied the Caucasian oil fields.
+After the attack on the USSR by Germany (Operation Barbarossa) in June 1941, Operation Pike was revived as a contingency plan to be invoked if German forces occupied the Caucasian oil fields.

 Problems

-Although the British and the French pursued the operation to weaken the Germans and the Soviets, the actual outcome would likely have been more damaging for the Allies.
-If the attack had occurred prior to the invasion of France, Britain may have had the prospect of fighting a German-Soviet alliance alone if France was defeated, which also would have delayed the almost-inevitable German-Soviet conflict.
+Although the British and the French pursued the operation to weaken the Germans and the Soviets, the result would likely have been more damaging for the Allies.
+If the attack had occurred prior to the invasion of France, Britain may have had the prospect of fighting a German–Soviet alliance alone if France was defeated, which also would have delayed the almost-inevitable German–Soviet conflict.
 If it were resurrected in 1942 to deny oil fields in the Caucasus to the advancing Germans if the Soviets could not sabotage them, success in destroying them would have harmed the Soviets more.

-Operation Pike was motivated largely by desire for action and avoiding massive, direct confrontation during the Phoney War, the overconfidence of strategic bombing enthusiasts, and the idea of harming both Germany and the USSR simultaneously.
+Operation Pike was motivated largely by the desire for action and avoiding massive, direct confrontation during the Phoney War, the overconfidence of strategic bombing enthusiasts and the idea of harming both Germany and the USSR simultaneously.